janjongboom/mbed-simulator/README.md

 ## Architecture

 The C++ HAL is in `mbed-simulator-hal`.
-This HAL reflects the Mbed C++ HAL, with most header- and source files exactly the same as their Mbed OS counterparts.
-The C++ HAL maps into the JS HAL (in `targets`), which implements the Mbed C API for compatibility.
+This HAL uses a fork of Mbed OS 5.8 (living here: [#mbed-os-5.8-simulator](https://github.com/janjongboom/mbed-os/tree/mbed-os-5.8-simulator)), where a new target was added (`TARGET_SIMULATOR`) similar to physical targets.
+The target handles calls coming in from the Mbed C++ HAL and passes them through to the JS HAL.

 The JS HAL lives in `viewer/js-hal`, and dispatches events around between JS UI components and C++ HAL.
 It implements an event bus to let the UI subscribe to events from C++.
 For instance, see `js-hal/gpio.js` for GPIO and IRQ handling.